Buy portions of your electricity from a TVA program that generates power from clean,

 to the Valley's power mix.

-When can BRMEMC customers join in Green Power Switch®?
+When can BRMEMC members join in Green Power Switch®?
 Immediately.
-Residential customers
+Residential members

 can buy one block (150 kilowatt-hours) of electricity for as little as $4 per month added to